 Logo design by iscariotmedia.com

-We acknowledge the traditional owners and custodians of country throughout Australia, and their continuing connection to land and waters.
-We pay our respects to elders, past, present and emerging.
-We acknowledge that these have always been places of knowledge, teaching and learning.
+We acknowledge the Traditional Owners of Country throughout Australia and recognise their continuing connection to land, waters and culture.
+We pay our respects to their Elders past, present and emerging.

 Support for this project has been provided by the Australian Government Department for Education and Training.
-The views expressed by this project do not necessarily reflect the views of the Australian Government Department for Education and Training.
+The views in this project do not necessary reflect the views of the Australian Government Department for Education and Training.